 Cleaning Tip #3: Leave the Germs at the Door.

 It is not called the mud room for nothing!
 Have you ever stopped to think about where your child’s backpack or shoes have been throughout the day?
 On the bus floor, classroom hooks (next to all the other germ-infested backpacks), bathroom floor (yikes), and then finally in your mud room or entryway.
 If your family is anything like mine, all the bags are piled on top of each other in the hallway or floor.

 You can almost guarantee there are germs lingering on backpacks and shoes, so make sure your children separate backpacks and leave germy shoes in a central location.
-So disinfect (and even try washing) often during cold and flu season to keep germs from literally walking all over your house!
+So disinfect (and even try washing) often during fall and winter to keep germs from literally walking all over your house!